HOW TO WORK YOUR CHEST AT HOME

 The second important thing to understand is what’s happening with the upper arm in relation to the rest of your torso in your chest exercises.
 We need to be able to translate the angle of the arm position in each gym chest exercise into our home exercise choices so we can hit the upper, middle and lower chest without weights.

-You’ll see that even though the bodyweight exercise option may look completely different from its gym counterpart, the position of the arms in both are the same.
+You’ll see that even though the body weight exercise option may look completely different from its gym counterpart, the position of the arms in both is the same.

-Let’s take a look at the most common gym exercise with weights for each area of the chest, and how we can convert it to a bodyweight option by replicating the arm position.
+Let’s take a look at the most common gym exercise with weights for each area of the chest, and how we can convert it to an effective home chest option by replicating the arm position.